microsoft/onnxruntime-inference-examples/mobile/examples/question_answering/android/README.md

   Then select `Run -> Run app` and this will prompt the app to be built and installed on your device or emulator.

-  Now you can try and test the super question answering android app by clicking the "GO" action button.
+  Now you can try and test the question answering android app by clicking the ">" action button.

 #
 Here are some sample example screenshots of the app.